puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/outlook.md

 Artemis supports parsing and extracting emails and attachments from OST files.

+## Limitations

+- Only OST files are supported, PST is not yet fully supported.
+- Encrypted OST/PST files are not supported yet

 :::note

 Outlook was re-written in 2022 (New Outlook for Windows).
 Which is an online